ben4602414/side-project/README.md

 ------

-### Backtest_linebot</br>
+### Backtest_linebot
-Using technical analysis indictors to backtest Taiwaness stock in the past 3 years.</br>
-Start up backtesting via linebot.</br>
+Introduction：Quantitatively analyze stock and find the most appropriate trading strategy.
+Building a linebot to start up the backtesting result.</br>
+Analysis result：Although the highest total profit in backtesting is using MACD strategy in 2330, the maximum profit is just lower than the total profit among 10 thousands.
+Based on the observation, we could say MACD have an advantage in bull market but not correction</br>
+* Data source：API</br>
+* Data cleaning：Python(Pandas, Numpy)</br>
+* Data storage：NoSQL(MongoDB)</br>
+* Data visualization：HTML(pyechart), Excel</br>
+* Chat bot: Linebot, ngrok, flask</br>

-### Weather_Agriculture</br>
+### Weather_Agriculture
+Introduction: (1)Finding the best timing for restaurants to purchasing agricultural products.</br>
-Webscrawling the data of Taiwaness weather and the price of agriculture.</br>
+              (2)Statistically analyze the correlation between weather and the price of agricultural products by using linear regression</br>
+Analysis result：Calculate the possible food cost saving for restaurants in a year via the average of number of customers.
+Besides, we found that some fruits like pomelo and grapefruit are cheaper when they are out of season.
+Those fruits are not recommended for purchasing when only following the cheaper price.
+Except, made those fruits in jam.
+* Data source：Selenium, bs4, requests (Webscrawl models)</br>
+* Data cleaning：Python(Pandas, Numpy), Excel</br>
+* Data storage：Excel</br>
+* Data visualization：Tableau, Excel</br>
+* Statistical analysis: Python(scipy, scikit-learn)</br>
-Finding the correlation between the weather and the price by using linear regression.</br>
+* Visualize the significant linear regression between weather and the price of agricultural product.(Significant level:95%, R square > 0.9)
-Visualization in Tableau, please click [here](https://public.tableau.com/app/profile/ben4602414/viz/_16510427808810/sheet4)</br>
+Visualization of linear regression in Tableau, please click [here](https://public.tableau.com/app/profile/ben4602414/viz/_16510427808810/sheet4)</br>

-### GAS introduction</br>
+### GAS instructional material
-It's a tutorial of basic Google Apps Script language for sharing.</br>
+Introduction: It's a Google Apps Script instructional material in beginner level and be with small project</br>
-Besides GAS tutorial, there's a side-project in this teaching material.</br>
-The side-project is used to fixing the worry of choosing what to eat in lunch.</br>
+* Small project topics: fixing the worry of choosing what to eat in lunch</br>
+##### Introduction of small project:
+> 1. Collecting the nearby restaurants data via Google map.
+> 2. Surveying people's thought of today's lunch via Google form.
+> 3. Randomly choose the restaurants for those people have no idea about their lunch and then find the partner for them.
+> 4. Sending the results in Gmail.</br>

-For more information about this project, please click [here](https://docs.google.com/spreadsheets/d/1b9ngb2sEA_tEP1LScHX-s3c79-kaDZAl9I9MMJuZ9YA/edit?usp=sharing).</br>
+For more information about this project in google sheets, please click [here](https://docs.google.com/spreadsheets/d/1b9ngb2sEA_tEP1LScHX-s3c79-kaDZAl9I9MMJuZ9YA/edit?usp=sharing "https://docs.google.com/spreadsheets/d/1b9ngb2sEA_tEP1LScHX-s3c79-kaDZAl9I9MMJuZ9YA/edit?usp=sharing").</br>

-### Texas Hold'em</br>
+### Texas Hold'em
-Texas Hold'em game made by Google Apps Script and google sheets function.</br>
+Introduction: People who have the right of this google sheets could play Texas Hold'em together.
+The number of player could be adjust.(Player: 3-7)</br>
-For more information about this project, please click [here](https://docs.google.com/spreadsheets/d/15UN23baYrNKWHMCvaZo0q8OnPCamLAn7rtw-SIDVTgI/edit?usp=sharing).</br>
+For more information about this project in google sheets, please click [here](https://docs.google.com/spreadsheets/d/15UN23baYrNKWHMCvaZo0q8OnPCamLAn7rtw-SIDVTgI/edit?usp=sharing "https://docs.google.com/spreadsheets/d/15UN23baYrNKWHMCvaZo0q8OnPCamLAn7rtw-SIDVTgI/edit?usp=sharing").</br>